ubuntu-mate/indicator-emojitwo/README.md

 The indicator takes a few seconds to load, but it can take many seconds on older computers.
 In *Settings*, enable the option *Low end computer mode* to reduce the number of emojis and categories which should speed up loading time.
-Currently, this mode shows ~1000 emojis of the 1839 available.
+Currently, this mode shows ~1000 of the 1839 available emojis.

 ## Building, Testing, and Installation